Eco School

 Nature Corridor

-In addition to the Wild World, and in line with the BLUE campaign, we have set aside a wildlife corridor around the edge of our school field.
+As well as the Wild World, and in line with the BLUE campaign, we have set aside a nature corridor around the edge of our school field.
 This tract of land has been planted with native fruit trees and hedging and the grass is left uncut, except in winter.
 As the trees and hedging mature, they will provide cover and food for a number of species and the grass provides cover for small mammals and a habitat for a number of native insects.

 We look forward to seeing what species use the wildlife corridor over the coming years.